wpm/mycroft/README.md

   The same GloVe vectors are used to embed the text into matrices of size _sequence length × 300_, clipping or padding the first dimension for each individual text as needed.
-  An LSTM converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.
+  A recursive neural network (either an LSTM or GRU) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.

 As a comparison baseline Mycroft also implements one non-word embedding model.